TasneemZh/Local-Serverless-with-DynamoDB/README.md

 # Setting up the Project

-1- Clone the project. `git clone https://github.com/TasneemZh/Local-Serverless-with-DynamoDB.git`
+1- Clone the project. `git clone https://github.com/TasneemZh/Local-Serverless-with-DynamoDB.git`.

-2- Install the NPM devDependencies `npm i -also=dev` and dependencies `npm i`
+2- Install NPM dependencies by `npm i`.

-3- Install serverless globally by NPM (ONLY ONCE) `npm i -g serverless`, or locally, if that is not possible.
+3- Install NPM devDependencies by `npm i -also=dev`.

-4- Install mocha globally by NPM (ONLY ONCE) `npm i -g mocha​`, or locally, if that is not possible.
+4- Install serverless globally by NPM (ONLY ONCE) `npm i -g serverless`, or locally, if that is not possible.

 -------------------------------------------------